 I’m soooo tempted to preorder a Valve / HTC ViveÂ … only $800! Â what a bargain! Â Frankly, it looks to me like better hardware than Oculus, and it might even be a better value, given it comes with two hand controllers.
-I’d not quite be an early adopter here, but I’d love to see SL, HiFi, […]

 This is a followup to my earlier postÂ https://vex.fabulo.us/2011/01/tentacular-magic-for-sl-squidifying-your-viewer/Â where I discussed how to set up a local squid web cache as an adjunct to your SL viewer’s texture cache. Â There were several important caveats there: First, that you could use Squid 2.7 only, since the feature we need for running an efficient cache, StoreURLRewrite wasn’t implemented in later versions and second, there were some bugs in recent viewers that resulted in some textures being cached in a broken state.

 Since allowing myself to be convinced to update to Windows 10 (from Windows 7), I’ve been getting the dreaded “nvlddmkm Event ID 4101” error, perhaps also known asÂ The Black Screen Of Death.
 It took a bit of digging but I believe I’ve uncovered a chain of issues that combined to cause the problem and a fix thatÂ appears to have fixed it.

 I’m intrigued aboutÂ ReShade: A post-processing plugin that apparently allows you to apply additional shaders to the SL pipeline. Â Inara Pey published a nice article atÂ http://modemworld.me/2015/08/11/reshade-post-processing-second-life-in-real-time/Â that I plan to read through and try out.
 So for now, consider this a placeholder.

 If anyone from the Labs happens to read this: I’m not much for Linden bashing, but these ridiculous discount offers suggest either your marketing department is full of idiots or they think readers are idiots.
 Okay okay, maybe there are a sufficient number of idiots to make it worth the breathless hyperbole, but still, it comes across as insultingly childish.
 At worst it verges on false advertising.

-So, in September 2014, we signed a contract to install a photovoltaic solar panel array on our roof. Â It took quite a while to get things complete, but we “threw the switch” the first week of March 2015 and by 1 May 2015, we’d generated 1 Megawatt-hour of electricity!
-Woo hoo!
-The trip has been full of frustrations and surprises, so I thought I’d document it a bit here.
+So, in September 2014, we signed a contract to install a photovoltaic solar panel array on our roof. Â It took quite a while to get things complete, but we “threw the switch” the first week of March 2015 and by 1 May 2015, we’d generated 1 Megawatt-hour of electricity! Â Woo hoo! Â The trip has been full of frustrations and surprises, so I thought I’d document it a bit here.
 I can just hear your confusion: “Why on Vex::Tech?!
 Isn’t this supposed to be about virtual worlds and stuff?!” Â Well, true… so I’ll make the totally weakÂ excuse that it is helping to power my own opensim and HiFi servers as well as the various gaming desktop and laptop machines in the house.

 Okay. Â I’ve messed around with Blender on and off for, well, years.
 Here is yet another attempt to collect resources and notes.
 If anyone other than I ever reads this, I’ll apologize in advance: this post is likely to always be far less coherent than anything I set out to write for other eyes.
 Continue reading “Learning Blender (in my copious spare time)”